-CLO managers owe a standard of care to the CLO investors requiring them to manage the CLO with reasonable care and in good faith in the best interests of all the investors.
-They therefore must consider how they can balance the competing incentives and interests of the multiple investors in each of the tranches of risk, including the equity piece.
+CLO managers are bound by a standard of care requiring them to manage the CLO with reasonable care and in good faith in the best interests of all the investors.
+They therefore must consider how they can balance the competing incentives and interests of the multiple investors in each of the tranches of risk, including the equity tranche.